cdsap/Telltale/README.md

 ### Experiment with Gradle Profiler

-Instead of using agents based on the iterations of the experiment, Gradle Profiler experiment uses gradle-profiler to orchestrae the execution of the experiment, enabling benchmarking of build scenarios with customizable iterations and ABI changes.
+Instead of using agents based on the iterations of the experiment, Gradle Profiler experiment uses gradle-profiler to orchestrate the execution of the experiment, enabling benchmarking of build scenarios with customizable iterations and ABI changes.
 Generates a report based on the results.

 - **Inputs**:
   - `repository`: The GitHub repository where the experiment will run.